wootje/savsoftquiz_v5.1_wootje-edit/readme.md

 <br>
 <br>
 <strong>Changes I made:</strong>
+- Removed all HTML elements to display ads
 - Added Dutch translation
-- Added options to Dutch & English language template
+- Added new variables to the Dutch & English language templates
 - Rebuild login page
 - Rebuild register page
 - Added redirects to register process so the user won't have to navigate manually